Advertisement

 Skin concerns

-As if all this weren't enough, people with RA are more vulnerable to skin problems; serious ones can indicate more acute RA.
+People with RA are also more vulnerable to skin problems, and serious issues can indicate more acute RA.
 Slower-healing wounds and nodules are common.
 Nodules are nubs of tissue that can appear in your lungs or under your skin, frequently near joints.
-They're unsightly, not usually painful, and many will go away on their own.
+They're unsightly but not usually painful.

-A more agonizing skin issue: shingles, the itchy, awful rash often found splashed across someone's face or torso.
-There's a 150 percent higher chance of developing shingles if you have RA, mostly since corticosteroids used to treat the disease weaken your immune system enough for the shingles virus to flare up.
+A potentially more painful skin issue: shingles, an itchy, burning rash, caused by the varicella-zoster (chickenpox) virus, that’s typically found splashed across someone's face or torso.
+There's a two- to three times higher chance of developing shingles if you have RA, mostly because corticosteroids used to treat the disease weaken your immune system enough for the shingles virus to flare up.
 Antiviral drugs can help.

 7 / 7